 Good health is way more simple than we’ve been led to believe.
 There is a food that you can eat in abundance and that food provides you with all the nutrition your body needs to thrive for a long time.
 A good diet should not involve obsessing over every detail about what you put in your mouth – this does nothing to treat the underlying cause of your troubled relationship with food.
 This is the Spud Fit Challenge in a nutshell: let simplicity set you free.
 This guide will provide you with both the mental techniques that have helped Andrew to power through cravings without looking back as well as some ‘Spud Fit approved’ recipes to pique your interest – everything you need to successfully complete your own Spud Fit Challenge.

-Formerly clinically depressed, anxious and morbidly obese, in his darkest moment Andrew discovered The Spud Fit Challenge as a way to help change his relationship with food by dealing with the root cause of his problem – food addiction.
+Formerly clinically depressed, anxious and morbidly obese, in his darkest moment Andrew discovered The Spud Fit Academy as a way to help change his relationship with food by dealing with the root cause of his problem – food addiction.
 This helped him to overcome his depression and anxiety, on top of losing a massive 55kg (121lbs) in just one year.

 Andrew Taylor is: